Education Center Q&A

 been lowering the cost with trade donations and better pricing on some

 lot for a 1,750ft2 building?
 Yes.
-The design incorporates high quality
+The design

-& low embodied energy) with 2% of
+outgassing, great R-Value & low embodied energy) with 2% of

 the energy that is used for foam and 10% of that for

 fiberglass.
 The budget includes an ADA Compliant design, and public buildings

-are required to follow ‘Prevailing Wage’ rules, which impacts labor rates for most laborers.
+are required to follow ‘Prevailing Wage’ rules, which impacts labor rates for

-site be ADA compliant?
+Will the building and site be ADA compliant?
 Yes,

 the building was designed compliant and all requirements for compliance are in

 Who handles use requests?
 As it has been, FOGRA

 will control use via our agreement/lease with the borough but anyone can use

 the arboretum if they agree to the terms of our Use Agreement (similar to other

 How many visitors monthly?
 Once fully

 operational visitors should average 200-400 per month (excluding events &